KNOBIEK/ALCOROA/README.md

 # ALCOROA Language – Overview and Examples
 ## This document describes the basic syntax, concepts, and examples of the **ALCOROA** language.

-Alcoroa is an interpreted, functional, curried programming language with a pragmatic approach.
+Alcoroa is an interpreted, functional, curried programming language with a pragmatic approach, designed to run within a limited memory space and a lightweight garbage collection system.

 # Comments
 `#this is a comment`